Conflict of interest can get in the way of independent representation in a divorce or business dispute.

 - The CPA’s objectivity is impaired because of the relationship of the spouses to the CPA

-Examples of Conflict of Interest
+Examples of Conflict of Interest in Divorce Cases

 Example 1: A CPA represents a married couple for years.
 Now they want a divorce.
 However, both parties want to continue to use the same CPA.
 Conflict of interest may arise if the returns contain a tax position that benefits one spouse and hurts the other spouse.
 For example, prior to the finalization of the divorce, one spouse may want to file a joint tax return and the other spouse might prefer to file separately.
 Or, the CPA may be asked to disclose information that is confidential with respect to either party.